TheSquidCombatant/TheSquid.Numerics.Extensions/README.md

 C# implementation of an extension method to quickly calculate an Nth root (including square root) for BigInteger value.

 ### How to use
-Basicly you can copy class [NthRootExtension](TheSquid.Numerics.Extensions/NthRootExtension.cs) to your project and add using for namespace TheSquid.Numerics.Extensions.
+Basicly you can copy class [NthRootExtension](TheSquid.Numerics.Extensions/NthRootExtension.cs) to your project and add using namespace TheSquid.Numerics.Extensions.
+Another option is to add the "TheSquid.Numerics.Extensions" package from the nuget repository to your project's dependencies.
+For an example of calling an extension method, you can look at the code of the corresponding test class [NthRootExtensionTests](TheSquid.Numerics.Extensions.Tests/NthRootExtensionTests.cs).

 ### How to test
 You can start random NthRoot tests right after clone repository and build solution.
 You must run generate tests and rebuild solution before start speed Nth root tests.